 - Degenerative Disc Disease.
 The process of degeneration of intervertebral disc creates many problems in the vertebral column.
 Disc degeneration process is also age-related.
 Age-related wear and tear changes cause the disc to collapse.
-The weight of head imparts an extra pressure to the discs of the cervical region of the spinal column.
+The weight of the head places extra pressure on the discs of the cervical region of the spinal column.
 This imbalance of forces pushes the neck in the forward direction.
 This process slowly leads an enhancing curvature and result in cervical kyphosis.

 - A birth defect is the second most common cause of cervical kyphosis.
 If a baby is born with a malformation of the vertebral column, it leads to a kyphosis type curvature in the cervical area.
 Congenital anomalies also cause the growth disturbances of the vertebral bones.
-Vertebrae do not grow in their normal shape, instead, they grow in a triangular shape in such a way that the pointed end is directed forward.
-As you know that the vertebrae are arranged in such a way that they are stacked upon each other, this triangular shape creates an abnormal forward curve in the vertebral column.
-When there is a congenital kyphosis in a child, most probably other birth defects might also be present like defects of heart, urinary system and kidneys.
-Treatment option of the congenital form of kyphosis is only surgical intervention.
+Vertebrae do not grow in their normal shape.
+Instead, they grow in a triangular shape in such a way that the pointed end is directed forward.
+The presence of congenital kyphosis in a child, most probably presents itself along other birth defects.

-- It is the third leading cause of cervical kyphosis.
-It takes place due to an injury or trauma to the cervical region of the spinal column.
-Injury may be to the ligaments of the cervical region or it may also occur due to a compression fracture of the vertebral bones.
+- Injury or trauma to the cervical region of the spinal column.
+Injury may be caused to the ligaments of the cervical region, or it may also occur due to a compression fracture of the vertebral bones.
 It is to be noted that when a vertebra has an injury in the form of a compression fracture, the body of vertebrae usually heals in a wedge shape.
-This results in a similar situation which is discussed above and thus, forward positioning of the cervical spine takes place gradually ending up in kyphosis.

 - Iatrogenic cervical kyphosis may also happen after a failed attempt at vertebral column fusion.

-Other less common causes of cervical kyphosis are an infection of the vertebral column, tumors of the vertebral column or some systemic diseases which have an impact on spine also like ankylosing spondylitis.
+Other less common causes of cervical kyphosis are an infection of the vertebral column, tumors of the vertebral column or some systemic diseases which have an impact on the spine, such as ankylosing spondylitis.

 Symptoms of Cervical Kyphosis

-- Mechanical neck pain if you are suffering from kyphosis due to degenerative disc disease.
+- Neck problems, more specifically mechanical neck pain can arise, if you suffer from kyphosis due to degenerative disc disease.

 - Decreased range of movements in the neck.
-It means that the affected person is unable to fully rotate his neck.
+It means that the affected person is unable to fully rotate their neck.

-- Problems with the nerve roots of the vertebral column if the kyphosis is severe due to pressure effect.
-It results in a decrease in the strength of grip, weakness or pain in the arms or legs and difficulty in walking due to muscle spasm in legs.
+- Problems with the nerve roots of the vertebral column.
+If the kyphosis is severe, it can put pressure on the spinal cord.
+This results in decreased grip, weakness, or pain in the arms or legs, and difficulty in walking due to muscle spasms in legs.